ssilverberry/JavaProjects/README.md

 # JavaProjects
-# Here are my hometasks from Java course
+# Here are my home tasks from Java course
-# All hometasks will have folder with name, which contains its own number
+# All home tasks will have folder with name, which contains its own number